Weed Management in Orchards and Vineyards

 - California Department of Pesticide Regulation (1 hour "Other")

 - Certified Crop Adviser (CCA) Accredited in U.S. and Canada (1.5 hours PM)

 - Delaware Department of Agriculture (1 credit PA, 1A)

 - Hawaii Department of Agriculture (1 CEU, Private 1, Commercial 1a, 10)

 - Maryland Department of Agriculture (2 credits, Pvt, 1A)

-- Montana Department of Agriculture Commercial (1 credit categories 10,30, 39, 60; *Maximum of 6 credits for online training per recertification cycle for commercial; 2 credits for private.)
+- Montana Department of Agriculture Commercial (1 credit categories 10, 30, 39, 60; *Maximum of 6 credits for online training per recertification cycle.)

 - New Jersey Department of Environmental Protection (4 units 1A, PP2)